jesselucas/javascript-style-guide/README.md

 * Indent with tabs
 //example
-*	Always use braces for if/else/for/while/try and always use line breaks.
+* Always use braces for if/else/for/while/try with  line breaks and whitespace.

 ```
 	// Bad